luisy-eng/luisy-eng.github.io/projects/poke_the_hornet.md

 #### Extinction Mode

 Originally, I designed this mode in case we had issues implementing Smoke's complex movement mechanics.
-But I saw potential for something more—a late-game bonus mode that zooms in on his completely unhinged state of mind.
+But I saw potential for something more late-game, a bonus mode that zooms in on his completely unhinged state of mind.

 In Extinction Mode, Smoke flies and shoots freely.
 The goal?
 Annihilate as many hornets as possible before the final cutscene.
 It’s simpler.
 It’s faster.
 But it’s also a character piece.
 Every three kills, Smoke yells out a new crazy line.
-It’s not just gameplay—it’s a window into a mind that’s cracked beyond repair and just running on vengeance fumes.
+It’s not just gameplay, it’s a window into a mind that’s cracked beyond repair and just running on vengeance fumes.

 #### A Taste of the Madness